Coastal settlement in the western Bay of Plenty, 11 km east of Waihī town.

 The name comes from Hawaiki, the Polynesian homeland of Māori.
 It was also formerly given to locations at Cape Colville, at the top of the Coromandel Peninsula, and to Great Mercury Island (Ahuahu).

 Settlement at the northern entrance to Tauranga Harbour.
-Bowentown and adjacent Pios Beach are small communities with a high proportion of over-65s in the population.
+Bowentown is a small community with a high proportion of over-65s in the population.

 It was probably named after George Ferguson Bowen, governor of New Zealand 1868–73, who visited the area in April 1872.